José Castro: Rebellions against Gutiérrez and Micheltorena

 José Castro House in San Juan Bautista was built 1839–41.
 The town of San Juan Bautista was briefly known as San Juan de Castro in the 1830s, owing to his family's prominence there.

 A long period in which far-away Mexico City neglected California and sent up scandalous and incompetent governors culminated with six chief executives taking office in Monterey in 1836 alone.
 In November 1836, Castro helped lead the overthrow of newly appointed Mexican Governor Nicolás Gutiérrez.

 An end to the rebellion was negotiated, and Alvarado became the legitimate governor from 1837 to 1842.
 Castro served under Alvarado as Lieutenant-Colonel of militia.
 Once again, he was appointed First Member of the Diputación as well as Prefect of the District of Monterey.

 In 1839, Governor Alvarado granted him Rancho San Justo, which included the settlement surrounding Mission San Juan Bautista.
 The grant followed the secularization of the mission by the Mexican government in 1833, which privatized former mission lands.
 Castro built an adobe house on San Juan Bautista Plaza in 1841.
 He used the house as an administrative base for his military operations, and as a residence for his secretary.

 Back in 1840, Alvarado had arrested about one hundred Americans in California and transported them to San Blas, an action that sparked an international diplomatic incident known as the "Graham Affair".
 By 1844–45, Castro was a leader of the new revolt against Governor Manuel Micheltorena, once again becoming Commandante General under new governor Pio Pico.

 Conquest of California

-The Castro District in San Francisco is named for José Castro.

 During the Bear Flag Revolt of 1846 and the American Conquest of California that followed, Castro was the commanding general of Alta California's forces during the Mexican–American War.
 When California joined the United States in August 1846, Castro left for Baja California, taking up residence in Sinaloa.
 Castro returned to Alta California in 1848.